jiahuuui/polikit/doc/2_ring_statistics.md

 In this step two types of rings are checked, i.e., even ring and odd ring.
 For an even ring, if an atom, namely *A*, appears twice or more in the same column (*n*) of the path list array, it is an even ring.
 For an odd ring, if atom *A* appears in column *n* and *n-1*, and correspondingly an atom *B* appears in the same row but inverse columns, it is an odd ring.

+Visibility array is an important indicator in finding the rings.
+It has following benefits: 1.
 From last step we know the odd ring branches should not have further elements, so we just set their visibility false to all other paths.
-For even rings, all the inherited branches of each of the ring branches should not form new rings, thus the corresponding section of the visibility array should be false.
+2. For even rings, all the inherited branches of each of the ring branches should not form new rings, thus the corresponding section of the visibility array should be false.
+3. It guarantees that every ring is formed by two distinct branches from the center atom.

 According to the primitive ring criteria, it is necessary that between a pair of nodes there must be two shortest paths.
 Therefore, from the shortest path array, the atoms that appear for more than once are considered end nodes of rings.
 Each ring found is further checked before recognized as a primitive ring.